Altinn/altinn-studio-docs/content/app/app-dev-course/modul6/_index.en.md

 ### Summary
 In this module you have had a look at **repeating groups** and how this is configured as a part of the user interface.
-We have also had a look at how to set up custom **validaations** in the backend for cases that will not be defined as a part of restrictions in the data model.
+We have also had a look at how to set up custom **validations** in the backend for cases that will not be defined as a part of restrictions in the data model.
 Lastly, we have looked at how to set up **data processing** that enables manipulation of data runtime.

 ### Solution